Skip to content

 1

-sudo /bin/bash {installation file directory}/run-portable.sh
+sudo /bin/bash {installation directory}/run-portable.sh

 Configuration Parameters for the Installation Script